Discover the story of Emerald Hill through secret tours, art, and performances

 WHAT TO EXPECT

 The Moral Hazards of Growing Nutmeg in a Faraway Land

-The citizen fulfills their civic duty only by consuming.
+The citizen fulfils their civic duty only by consuming.

 A finale exhibition

 Anthony Chin (b.
 1969) is a designer turned visual artist, who works and lives in BeiJing, Chiang Mai and Singapore.
 He graduated with an MA in industrial design from the Royal College of Art (UK).
 He has created award-winning design works and led two design agencies as a creative director for 10 years.
 After his stint in the field of design, he backpacked extensively in the region for a few years, while focusing on visual art.
 This journey eventually led him into creating immersive installation works that confront our state of contemporary being.
 He has participated in various local design and art projects and recently had his first solo art show in Beijing's 798 art district.

 Allison Low (b.
 1989) is a Singapore-based artist.
 She obtained her Bachelor's Degree in Fine Art from UNSW, Sydney where she majored in drawing and painting.
 She is fascinated by the human condition and works with concepts relating to emotional chaos and intangible states of being.
 Her works have been shown at Kult Gallery and Taksu Gallery in Singapore and Airspace Projects in Sydney amongst others.